julizale/marathon/README.md

 In application, there is a scheduler implemented to send a daily e-mail to the administrator with information about the number of users registered for races.
-You may change administrator credentials in backend's `application.properties`
+You may change administrator credentials in backend's `application.properties`.
+The email service uses an html template customized with Thymeleaf variables.

-You can explore endpoints with Swagger at address `/swagger-ui/index.html#/`
+You can explore endpoints with Swagger at [https://marathon-prod-marathon-loasf3.mo2.mogenius.io/swagger-ui/index.html#/](https://marathon-prod-marathon-loasf3.mo2.mogenius.io/swagger-ui/index.html#/)

 ## Plans for further development
 - user authentication & authorization